USYVL/Volleyball_Dictionary/README.md

 ###
 Installation:
-After installing NodeJS, this application also requires the following dependencies which can be installed using the package manager, 'npm' that comes with NodeJS. npm install body-parser npm install cors npm install express
+After installing NodeJS, this application also requires the following dependencies which can be installed using the package manager, 'npm' that comes with NodeJS. npm install body-parser --save npm install cors --save npm install express --save